|Elliott Sound Products||Using Current Sources, Sinks & Mirrors In Audio|

 The voltage drop across the two diodes remains relatively constant (ignoring thermal effects).
 This means that the collector current of the current source is determined by the base-emitter voltage.
 0.65V exists across R5, and this sets the collector current.
 The formula for setting up both current sources is shown below.

 The gain of Q1 is relatively unaffected by the change in the configuration of the current source.
 In either of these cases, the inclusion of an emitter resistor in the gain transistor (Q1 in each drawing) reduces the gain, but the change is far less than would be the case with a resistive load.
 Remember that the output impedance of the current source is extremely high, so adding emitter resistance has far less effect than with a 'conventional' single transistor amplifier stage.

-The two transistor current source is probably one of the most commonly used, and has good stability, especially if the two transistors are thermally bonded.
-This is not needed for most applications, since as mentioned previously, absolute current accuracy / stability is not (or should not) be a requirement for an audio amplifier.
+The two transistor current source is one of the most commonly used, and has acceptable stability.
+Thermally bonding the transistors doesn't help a great deal.
+High stability is not needed for most applications, since as mentioned previously, absolute current accuracy/ stability is not (or should not) be a requirement for an audio amplifier.